Fetal growth restriction (FGR)

 The effects of FGR on the developing preterm lung and cardiovascular system

-The project goal is to identify the mechanisms that alter organ development in utero and how growth restricted babies respond to various treatments after birth.
+The project goal is to identify the mechanisms that alter organ development in utero, particularly brain-sparing adaptations, and how these can predict postnatal pathological outcomes.

 Team | Dr Beth Allison, Professor Suzanne Miller